 Kneading is when your cat uses her paws to push in and out against a surface like your lap, or arm.
-Just like kneading a cookie dough.
+Just like making biscuits.

 This is one of the things you can be sure that means your cat is saying “I love you” to you.